How Sleep Meditation Can Help You Achieve Your Best Rest

 Sleep and Health

 As discussed previously, poor sleep or lack of sleep is linked to several negative health outcomes.
-According to the CDC, not getting enough sleep means an increased risk for type 2 diabetes.
+A lack of quality sleep is associated with an increased risk for type 2 diabetes.
 People with sleep apnea are at higher risk for several types of heart disease (such as hypertension, stroke, or coronary heart disease).
 Shorter sleep durations are associated with medical obesity, possibly due to the hypothalamus (which regulates appetite and energy spent) malfunctioning.
+So yes, your body needs enough hours of sleep in order to reach its full potential.

 Benefits of Sleep Meditation